RajdeepRao/StreamlinedRedditReader/README.md

-This is a Single Page Application written using AngularJS If you could start a SimpleHTTPServer or use serve in the directory of the code, that should be enough.
+This is a Single Page Application written using AngularJS.
+If you could start a SimpleHTTPServer or use serve in the directory of the code, that should be enough.
 I also had CORS enabled using a chrome extension.